Singapore-Cambridge GCE Ordinary Level: Grades

-The grades of six or five subjects (depending on the scoring system used) taken are added to give an aggregate score known as L1R5 (one language subject and five relevant subjects), or EL1R2B2, which is a separate aggregate scoring system used for polytechnic admission.
+The grades of the five or six subjects (depending on the scoring system used) taken are added to give an aggregate score known as L1R5 (one language subject and five relevant subjects), or EL1R2B2, which is a separate aggregate scoring system used for polytechnic admission.
 The score is calculated by adding up the numeral of each grade.
 For example, a candidate who scores a grade of A1 in six subjects will have an L1R5 score of six.

 Subjects

+Admission to Junior college is based on the results of L1R5 subjects, i e.
+One first language subject (L1) and 5 relevant subjects (R5).
+Students must achieve an L1R5 score of 20 or below to be eligible to enter Junior College.

+From 2028, students applying to Junior College will be admitted based on the results of their L1R4 subjects instead and will need an L1R4 score of 16 or below.

 Special and Express students

 All Special and Express stream students are required to take a minimum of six subjects, but are allowed to take up to a maximum of nine.
 Students who wish to take ten subjects must obtain permission from the Ministry of Education.
 All Special and Express students must take the following subjects: